 We offer a grow light meter app that is both accurate and free.
 We knew that our app is the only one on the App Store that is measuring even close to accurate – yet still we were blown away by the inaccuracy of all the other apps.

 We don't recommend to use any of the available light meter apps except ours for growing plants.
 If you are running a large scale commercial operation, getting a dedicated physical PAR meter such as an Apogee quantum PAR sensor is something we can recommend too.
-For quick and easy measurements we recommend Korona for commercial usage as well – especially that it allows to equip the whole workforce without spending $500 each.
+For quick and easy measurements we recommend Korona (now named Photone) for commercial usage as well – especially that it allows to equip the whole workforce without spending $500 each.